awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

 1. In **Grant permissions**, choose **Attach existing policies directly**\.

-1. From the list of policies, select **AWSCodeCommitFullAccess** or another managed policy for CodeCommit access\.
-For more information, see [AWS Managed \(Predefined\) Policies for CodeCommit](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.
+1. From the list of policies, select **AWSCodeCommitPowerUser** or another managed policy for CodeCommit access\.
+For more information, see [AWS managed \(predefined\) policies for CodeCommit](auth-and-access-control-iam-identity-based-access-control.md#managed-policies)\.

-   After you have selected the policy you want to attach, choose** Next: Review** to review the list of policies that will be attached to the IAM user\.
+   After you have selected the policy you want to attach, choose **Next: Review** to review the list of policies to attach to the IAM user\.
 If the list is correct, choose **Add permissions**\.

-    For more information about CodeCommit managed policies and sharing access to repositories with other groups and users, see [Share a Repository](how-to-share-repository.md) and [Authentication and Access Control for AWS CodeCommit](auth-and-access-control.md)\.
+    For more information about CodeCommit managed policies and sharing access to repositories with other groups and users, see [Share a repository](how-to-share-repository.md) and [Authentication and access control for AWS CodeCommit](auth-and-access-control.md)\.

 **Note**
 If you want to use AWS CLI commands with CodeCommit, install the AWS CLI\.
-For more information, see [Command Line Reference](cmd-ref.md)\.
+For more information, see [Command line reference](cmd-ref.md)\.

 ## Step 2: Install Git<a name="setting-up-ssh-windows-install-git"></a>

 To work with files, commits, and other information in CodeCommit repositories, you must install Git on your local machine\.
 CodeCommit supports Git versions 1\.7\.9 and later\.
+We recommend using a recent version of Git\.

 To install Git, we recommend websites such as [Git Downloads](http://git-scm.com/downloads)\.